X

 Developmental editing

-Developmental editing works best when a manuscript is ready for deep structural revision, rather than manuscripts that are still in the discovery stages.
+Developmental editing works best when a manuscript is ready for deep structural revision, rather than exploratory or bare-bones drafts.

 read more